ziranw/MOVESTAR-Fuel-and-Emission-Model/MOVESTAR_VISSIM_v1.0/README.md

   University of California, Riverside\
   zwang050@ucr.edu, gywu@cert.ucr.edu, gscora@cert.ucr.edu

-Open-Source Implementation in Various Platforms {#sec:implement}
+Open-Source Implementation in Various Platforms
 ===============================================

 Microscopic Traffic Simulator Vissim with C++ API
 -------------------------------------------------

-As a widely used microscopic traffic simulator, PTV Vissim [@VISSIM] provides C++ API for users to load external emission models.
-MOVESTAR model also provides a C++ project that can be integrated in Vissim to calculate fuel and emission in real simulation time[^2].
+As a widely used microscopic traffic simulator, PTV Vissim provides C++ API for users to load external emission models.
+MOVESTAR model also provides a C++ project that can be integrated in Vissim to calculate fuel and emission in real simulation time.

 This C++ project includes an "EmissionModel.cpp" file and an "EmissionModel.h" file.
 The ".cpp" file is the main script that includes